l9leung/taylor-x-rate/README.md

 The `/data` folder contains:
 * `get.py`: functions to retrieve exchange rate and macroeconomic data from FRED and the IMF's International Financial Statistics database, respectively
 * `transform.py`: functions to transform the data for modeling
-* `Taylor rule fundamentals data.xls`: the original data from Molodtsova & Papell (2009) downloaded from the [author's website](https://uh.edu/~dpapell/Taylor%20rule%20fundamentals%20data.xls)
+* `Taylor rule fundamentals data.xls`: the original data from Molodtsova and Papell (2009) downloaded from the [author's website](https://uh.edu/~dpapell/Taylor%20rule%20fundamentals%20data.xls)
 * `Taylor rule fundamentals data.doc`: data description of the above data downloaded from the [author's website](https://uh.edu/~dpapell/Taylor%20rule%20fundamentals%20data.doc)

 ## References